basilfx/Course-SecureDataManagement/Assignment 1/README.md

 * `server/api.py` &mdash; Interface between a party and the server.
 * `server/settings.py` &mdash; Server configuration file.
 Bottom part defines the categories, parties and mappings.

 Most of the files are documented.
 The tests covers most (at least the required) functionality.
-Test can be run via `python manage.py test` in the `client` directory.
+Test can be run via `python manage.py test` in the `client` or `server` directory.